kurankat/kis2kml/README.md

 # kis2kml

-A python script to parse Kismet netxml wireless databases into a SQL database and query this database to generate Google Earth KML files.
+A python script to parse wireless networks into a sqlite3 database 'wireless.db' and query this database to generate Google Earth KML files.

+The script takes input from the wardriving suite Kismet, saved in netxml format, and produces a kml file that allows easy visualization of the network data inside Google Earth.

+kis2kml is essentially a rewrite in Python of some of the functionality of giskismet, which is written in Perl and comes bundled in with Kali Linux.

-I don't mind Giskismet, it does the job relatively well, but I wanted to be able make use of signal strength information in SQL queries, which Giskismet ignores, to filter networks that one can realistically attach to.
-I found Perl too hard to learn, so I wrote a Python script to do the job.
+I don't mind giskismet, it does the job relatively well, but I wanted to be able to make use of signal strength information in SQL queries, which giskismet ignores, to be able to filter networks that one can realistically attach to.
+I found Perl too hard to learn, so I taught myself Python and wrote a script to do the job.

-When exporting databased networks, you can write the whole database to a kml file, or pass the program an optional SQL query to select networks that conform with the given query.
+When exporting databased networks, you can export the whole database to a kml file, or pass the program an optional SQL query to select networks that conform with the given query.
+The SQL query must be inside double quotation marks.

+I cannot comment on the legality or illegality of wardriving in your country or area.
+Please keep this in mind before using this program to parse wardriving data.

 ```
 USAGE: